Wendy & Lisa

-Wendy & Lisa (briefly known as Girl Bros.) are a music duo consisting of Wendy Melvoin and Lisa Coleman.
+Wendy & Lisa (briefly known as Girl Bros.) is a music duo consisting of Wendy Melvoin and Lisa Coleman.
 They began working with Prince in the early 1980s and were part of his band the Revolution, before branching out on their own and releasing their eponymous debut studio album in 1987.
 In recent years they have turned their attention to writing music for film and television and have won an Emmy Award.

 They have released five studio albums, with their most recent album being 2008's White Flags of Winter Chimneys.

 History

 With the Revolution

 In 1980, Lisa Coleman replaced Gayle Chapman in Prince's touring band on keyboards and piano.
 Coleman was asked to contribute vocals to several tracks over his next few albums.
 In 1983, guitarist Dez Dickerson left the band over religious conflicts.
 Prince invited Wendy Melvoin (Lisa's girlfriend at the time) into the band as they began to record Purple Rain (1984).
 The film and album turned Prince and the newly named Revolution into superstars.
 Prince's personal life also became intertwined with Melvoin's when he began dating her twin sister Susannah.

 After Purple Rain (1984), Prince and the Revolution recorded Around the World in a Day (1985) and then Parade (1986), the soundtrack to Prince's film Under the Cherry Moon (1986).
 In interviews, the two reported they felt they were not getting the recognition and credit they deserved despite their growing contributions to his work.
 During 1986, Melvoin and Coleman became increasingly disillusioned with Prince's decision to expand the Revolution with non-musicians, such as Wally Safford and Greg Brooks, and Prince's increasing machismo that these new members brought with them.
 Unhappy and vocal about their feelings, they were eventually convinced to remain with the band through the end of the Hit N Run - Parade Tour.
 However, Prince felt spurned and as a result he had already decided he would dissolve the Revolution once the tour was complete.
 Hence, by October 1986, Melvoin and Coleman (along with Bobby Z.) were dismissed by Prince, disrupting the Dream Factory album that was already completed and effectively dissolving The Revolution.